Elphel/vdt-plugin/README.md

 ```
 sudo apt-get install ssh-askpass
 ```
+Update: In Kubuntu 16.04 ssh-askpass is not required, there is a similar program available in base installation.
+Just pay attention that the first pop-up window will ask not for the password, but for "yes".

 If ssh will not find *ssh-askpass* or a similar program, it will fail and Eclipse console output will output the resolution suggestions.